Looking for some fun alternatives to candy for Halloween? I’ve got you covered!

 3. Apple Monster Teeth

 This creamy treat packs a mighty flavor punch without being too overpowering.
 Best of all?
 It’s quick and easy to make and uses ingredients you probably already have in your pantry.
 You can use your favorite nut butter to make these Apple Monster Teeth.
 Keep this recipe handy when you’re craving something sweet on a rainy day.
-Here’s the full recipe and list of steps.
+Here’s the full recipe and a list of steps.

 4. Jack O’ Lantern Ice Cream Bowls